Steps to trading gold

 - You want to gain voting rights and dividends (if paid)

-Create your gold trading or investing account
+Create your gold trading account

 If you’re not ready to trade live gold markets, you can build up your confidence in a risk-free environment by creating a demo account.